kevin-robb/live_ekf_slam/README.md

     catkin_make
     source devel/setup.bash

-Then choose one of the demos to run from any of the packages' `launch` directories.
-The launch files in `data_pkg` get the simulation working, and will be automatically launched by any of the others.
-Some possibilities are:
+Then choose one of the demos to run the `data_pkg/launch` directory.
+The `sim_base.launch` is run automatically by all others to get the simulation working.
+Some that I know give good results are:

-    roslaunch planning_pkg pursue_goal.launch map:=igvc1
+    roslaunch data_pkg igvc1.launch
+    roslaunch data_pkg cpp_ekf_demo.launch
-    roslaunch ekf_pkg cpp_ekf_demo.launch map:=random
+    roslaunch data_pkg cpp_ekf_demo.launch landmark_map:=grid

-The `DT` parameter in `data_pkg/launch/demo_base.launch` sets the time between iterations.
-If you set this lower than your machine can handle, the filter will miss measurements and begin to fail.
-All other parameters can be modified in `data_pkg/config/params.txt`.
-Important ones you will want to change are `OCC_MAP_IMAGE` and `USE_LOCAL_PLANNER`.
+Note: The `DT` parameter in `data_pkg/config/params.txt` sets the time between iterations.
+Lowering this value makes everything run faster, but if you set this lower than your machine can handle, the filter will miss measurements and begin to fail.